-When it comes to climate change and the state of our planet, all actions matter.
-Each one of us can do something to reduce our carbon footprint — starting with something as simple as garden design.
+When it comes to protecting Mother Earth, all actions matter.
+Each of us can do something to reduce our carbon footprint — starting with something as simple as garden design.

 If you have even the smallest garden and you love spending time there and caring for it, you can start introducing changes.